 - You’ll definitely not be bored

 And, you might make the world a little better for people.
 Just like Jay did with this little Java Jacket that has now sold over four billion units and makes the dessert in your cup a little safer to drink.

 About the Author

 Greg Olson is the author of The Experience Design BLUEPRINT: Recipes for Creating Happier Customers and Healthier Organizations.
-Chapters in the book that pertain to this blog post include: Chapter 6: Aiming for Remarkable, Unbroken, and Generous Design; Chapter 8: The Promise Delivery System; and Chapter 14: The World of Work Has Changed.
+Entrepreneurship especially pertains to Chapter 14: The World of Work Has Changed.
 See the book summary.
 Read the book reviews on Amazon.
 Read it on Kindle or any device using the free Kindle Reader application or read the full color print edition.
 Already read it?
 Please let me know.